ng-girls/todo-list-tutorial-portuguese/component.md

 > A component is a software object, meant to interact with other components, encapsulating certain functionality or a set of functionalities.
 A component has a clearly defined interface and conforms to a prescribed behaviour common to all components within an architecture.

-In Web applications, a component controls a patch of screen called a view.
+In Web applications, **a component controls a patch of screen called a view**.
 It's a part of what you will eventually see on the screen.
 It has a template, which defines its visual structure.
 It also has logic which defines the behavior and the dynamic values.
 The logic part is JavaScript code and is called the controller.

-Here's a diagram of a component in Angular.
+Here's a diagram of a component in Angular, with the result below.
 ![Angular 2 Component](Angular Component.001.jpeg)

 Directives, pipes and services are other building blocks in Angular, which we will discuss later in the tutorial.